• HOSPITALITY

 Location: Toronto

-When Yannick Bigourdan, one of Toronto's most celebrated restaurateurs, approached us to be part of the restaurant nearest and dearest to his heart, saying no was never an option.
+When Yannick Bigourdan, one of Toronto's most celebrated restaurateurs, asked us to be part of the restaurant closest to his heart, we didn't hesitate.

-We have worked with Yannick across many of his most recognised Toronto restaurants, including The Carbon Bar, Amano, Union Chicken, The Berczy, and previously Nota Bene, but this was different.
+We had worked with Yannick across many of his most recognised Toronto restaurants, The Carbon Bar, Amano, Union Chicken, The Berucky, and previously Nota Bene, but this was different.

-Lucie is named after his grandmother, a truly inspirational figure in his life and the person who first introduced him to French cuisine growing up in the South of France.
-It is an homage to her love, dedication, and presence.
+Lucie is named after his grandmother, the woman who first introduced him to French cuisine growing up in the South of France.
+The restaurant is an homage to her warmth, her table, and everything she passed down.

 Yannick is a perfectionist in the truest sense.
 Few people understand the essence of hospitality as deeply as he does, and that standard shaped every decision we made together.

-Michelin recognition: Within a year of opening, Lucie earned a place in the Michelin Guide as one of Toronto's top recommended restaurants.
+Within a year of opening, Lucie earned a place in the Michelin Guide as one of Toronto's most recommended restaurants.

 Flame + Smith